Heating Your VW

 - Thermostat.
 If the thermostat is disconnected or not properly adjusted the engine will not heat up properly and you will not have cabin heat as soon as you should.

 - Seals.
 The engine compartment seals are a key component of the overall air flow mechanism in the Beetle (always keep in mind that the engine is air cooled).
 Missing seals or tinware means you risk sucking "dirty" air into the fan, and from there into the cabin heaters.
-An airtight hood-to-body seal is also essential to keep cold air from leaking into the cabin.
+An airtight hood-to-body seal at the front of the car is also essential to keep cold air from leaking into the cabin.

 - Fan.
 The fan is the source of air to the heating system.
 It must be clean and the housing fitted snugly to the engine tinware.